 To strengthen the neighborhood and surrounding community

 Community engagement activities occurred during the project planning process to keep residents informed and provide opportunities for the public to share ideas, opinions and concerns.
-View the "related information" section of this page for public meeting invitations and minutes.
+NOTE: Meeting summaries and presentation boards are available by request from the project contact listed on this page.